Triangles of the neck

 Floor: Splenius capitis, levator scapulae and middle scalene muscles

-Contents: Occipital artery, transverse cervical artery, accessory nerve, brachial plexus, cervical plexus, phrenic nerve
+Contents: Occipital artery, transverse cervical artery, accessory nerve (CN XI), brachial plexus, cervical plexus, phrenic nerve